DAILY DISCIPLINE #90

 Day 8- Job sees that all of Bildad's descriptions are directed towards himself and asks how long they will continue to torment him.

 Day 9- Job had been advised to set his heart right and cry to God.
 He had done this and was not heard.
 Job was acutely aware that it was God who was dealing with him and leaving him in a straightened place.

-Day 10- Not only did God seem far but Job felt he had put others against him so that he had no one.
+Day 10- Not only did God seem far away, but Job felt God had put others against him so that he had no one.

 Day 11- Job does not understand why God should have allowed all this but he knew his conscience was clear and that his friends should give pity and sympathy.